Home » All Posts » Main Meals » Cooking a Turkey (in a Convection Oven) with Fresh Herbs

 What is Reynolds Turkey Bag Cooking Chart Times?

 Go to reynoldsbrands.com for a complete turkey bag cooking chart along with several tips and tricks.
-Always make sure to use a thermometer to check and make sure the turkey cooking in a convection oven is at least 165°.
+Always make sure to use a digital thermometer to check and make sure the turkey cooking in a convection oven is at least 165°.
 If not, cook until the turkey comes to the 165° temperature.

-Cooking Turkey in Convection Oven vs. Regular?
+Regular vs. Cooking Turkey in Convection Oven?

 Cooking a turkey in a convection oven will take less time than a regular oven because a convection oven circulates the hot air around your food.